Domesticated hedgehog: Modern domestication

 In the early 1980s, hedgehog domestication became popular in the United States.
 Some U.S. states, however, ban them, or require a license to own one.

-Since domestication restarted, several new colors of hedgehogs have been cultivated or become common, including albino and pinto hedgehogs.
+Since domestication restarted, several new colors of hedgehogs have been cultivated or became common, including albino and pinto hedgehogs.
 "Pinto" is a color pattern, rather than a color: A total lack of color on the quills and skin beneath, in distinct patches.

 Currently, the species most common among domestic hedgehogs are African, from warm climates (above 22 C).
 They do not hibernate in the wild, and if one of these African hedgehogs begins hibernation in response to lowered body temperature, the result can be its death.
 The process is easily reversed by warming, if caught within a few days of onset.

 Legality

 Because a hedgehog is commonly kept in a cage or similar enclosure, it is allowed in some residences where cats and dogs are not allowed.

 It is illegal to own a hedgehog as a pet in some jurisdictions in North America, and a license is needed to legally breed them.
 These restrictions may have been enacted due to the ability of some hedgehog species to carry foot and mouth disease, a highly contagious disease of cloven-hooved animals.

 The European hedgehog is a protected species in all countries that have signed the Berne Convention; this includes all member states of the Council of Europe, as well as the European Union and a small number of other states.
 In these countries, it is illegal to capture the European hedgehog or keep it as a pet.